mpoyraz/Udacity-Data-Engineering-Nanodegree/L4-Data-Pipelines-With-Airflow/P5-Data-Pipelines-With-Airflow/README.md

 In this project, we are building a data pipeline using Apache Airflow to automate ETL jobs and integrate data quality checks.
 The project consists of 2 main parts:

- - Creating a Redshift cluster and seting up AWS and Redshift connections on Airflow UI.
+ - Creating a Redshift cluster and setting up connections on Airflow UI for AWS and Redshift access.
  - Running data pipeline 'sparkify-dag' which performs ETL jobs from S3 to Redshift with integrated data quality checks.

 # Context